postato/postato/README.md

 ## Configuration

-CLI detects your architecture automatically:
+The CLI tool from @postato/shared detects your architecture automatically:

 | Your Postman Environment                         | Detected Pattern        |
 | ------------------------------------------------ | ----------------------- |